rapturt9/web_footprint/README.md

 It is estimated that powering digital devices (computers and smartphones) and the supporting infrastructures (communication networks and data centres) consumed about 5% of global electricity use in 2012.

 And since then, internet use and the corresponding carbon footprint have been increasing.
 Most of this electricity isn't produced from clean energy, so there is a large environmental impact.
 So, by tracking your carbon footprint on the web, hopefully, it will make you more mindful of your web surfing!

+# Code details

+The chrome extension is made using vanilla javascript, html, and css with the chrome storage and devtools api.
+This was also my first time making a chrome extension, so it was a new experience!

+The website is made with React.js along with the semantic UI library so it looks nicer.
+Though, it is a very simple and straightforward webpage.